Yale Law School: Early days

-20th century

-A special relationship or connection developed between YLS and the United States Court of Appeals for the Second Circuit.
-Professors Clark and Frank, among others, became judges on that court.
-Some of the faculty members who became Second Circuit judges continued to teach courses at YLS and chose their clerks from student graduates.
-These judges influenced thinking in general at YLS and particularly reinforced student interest in public service, a characteristic tradition at YLS since the New Deal.

 21st century

 The law school's 15th dean, Harold Koh (2004–2009), made human rights a focus of the law school's work, building on a tradition that had developed over the previous two decades.
 On March 23, 2009, the White House announced the appointment of Koh to the United States Department of State as the Legal Adviser of the Department of State.
 Robert C. Post was selected to replace him as dean of the law school.

 In 2022, two federal appeals judges, James C. Ho and Elizabeth L. Branch, stopped hiring Yale Law graduates as clerks because of concerns the school suppresses conservative views.
 The school responded by initiating actions to "reaffirm its commitment to free speech", which included an orientation about "free expression" and "respectful engagement", the appointment of a new dean to help law students "resolve disagreements", and a prohibition on secret recordings and disruption of campus events.